Minera San Xavier

-Minera San Xavier is a subsidiary of the Canadian company New Gold Inc. that operates a gold and silver mine near Cerro de San Pedro, a municipality of San Luis Potosí just 12 kilometers away from the capital city of the state.
+Minera San Xavier was a open-pit mine in San Luis Potosi, Mexico.
+This mine is a subsidiary of the Canadian company New Gold Inc. that operates a gold and silver mine near Cerro de San Pedro, a municipality of San Luis Potosí just 12 kilometers away from the capital city of the state.
 The city of San Luis Potosí was founded after gold was discovered in the hills near Cerro de San Pedro in the 15th century.
+The current mine is closed, after taking several years to go through the closing process.